KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-resonance.md

 **Significance:**
 Electro Resonance is easier to trigger and more consistent with an Anemo driver than previously expected.

-## Cryo Resonance Applies Crit Rate For Cryo Before Reactions
+## Cryo Resonance Applies CRIT Rate For Cryo Before Reactions

 **By:** NZPIEFACE#8439
 **Added:** <Version date="2022-01-14" />
 **Last tested:** <VersionHl date="2022-01-14" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_929770373271158816_931416249232146452_transcript-cryo-resonance-applies-crate-for-cryo-before-reactions.html)

-**Finding:** Cryo resonance determines if an enemy has Cryo for its crit rate buff before reactions remove auras.
+**Finding:** Cryo resonance determines if an enemy has Cryo for its CRIT Rate buff before reactions remove auras.

 **Evidence:**